The Architect’s Newspaper

 We can’t merely walk over the most marginalized people in our communities—those who fall through the metaphoric cracks.”

-- Molly GochmanMolly Gochman is an interdisciplinary artist and activist based in New York City.
+- Molly GochmanMolly Gochman is an interdisciplinary artist and activist.
 Molly’s work aims to bring together the collective experiences of many people for greater understanding.
 Molly is known for activating public spaces and creating participatory experiences through large and small scale installations.
 In addition to her art practice, she serves as the Founder & President of Stardust, a multidisciplinary team of doers and dreamers working towards a future where all women and girls can fulfill their potential.